Ancient furniture: Materials

-Most Sumerian furniture was constructed out of wood, reeds, and other perishable materials.
-Sumerian records mention many kinds of wood.
-One example is a type of wood named Halub wood.
-It is described as a kind of wood used to make beds, bedframes, furniture legs, chairs, foot-stools, baskets, containers, drinking vessels, and other prestigious goods.
+Most Sumerian furniture was constructed out of wood, reeds, and other natural materials.
+Sumerian records mention using Halub wood to make beds, bed frames, furniture legs, chairs, foot-stools, baskets, containers, drinking vessels, and other prestigious goods.
 Timber, a wood which would have been imported from Lebanon, was used for carpentry.
-Timber and Halub wood were not the only kinds of wood the Sumerians used.
-Some other types of wood were kusabku, Sulum Meluhi wood, and date palm.
+Other types of wood such as were kusabku, Sulum Meluhi wood, and date palm were also used.
 Kusakbu wood, which was either teak or mangrove wood, could be used for inlaying thrones with lapis lazuli.
-Sulum Meluhi wood may have been ebony.
-However, no ebony has been found at archaeological sites.
+Sulum Meluhi wood may have been ebony, though no ebony has been found at archaeological sites.
 Another possibility is rosewood imported from Harrapa.
 Date palm was imported from Meluhha.
 The source of date palm is a contentious topic.
-Because date palm grew in southern Mesopotamia, they may have not import date palm from a foreign country.
-Instead, it is possible that they imported a material similar to date palm.
-Bamboo or Sugarcane from Magan was used by Sumerians.
-They described it as "reeds bundled together to look like wood."
-More kinds of wood used by the Sumerians included palmwood, wicker wood, hardwood.
-Kinds of wood were not the only materials in Sumeria.
-Felt, rushes, leather, skin, and wool were used to make materials such as padding and rugs.
-Metals such as bronze, copper, silver, and gold had many uses in Sumeria.
-They could be used for inlaying.
+Because date palm grew in southern Mesopotamia, they may have not imported it, but rather imported a material similar to date palm.
+Bamboo or sugarcane from Magan was used by Sumerians, described as "reeds bundled together to look like wood."
+Other wood used by the Sumerians included palmwood, wicker wood, hardwood.
+Felt, rushes, leather, animal skin, and wool were used to make materials such as rugs and padding for chairs.
+Metals like bronze, copper, silver, and gold had many uses in Sumeria, such as inlaying.
 Sometimes metals would be used to make rings for furniture legs.

 Chairs

 Beds, stools, and chairs made of palmwood or woven reeds were used in Sumeria.
 Wealthy citizens would have chairs padded with felt, rushes, and leather upholstery.
 The most expensive chairs were inlaid with bronze, copper, silver, and gold.
 In Akkad, the finest furniture would be inlaid or overlaid with panels and ornaments of metals, gemstones, ivory, faience.
 Chairs would also have brightly colored wooden and ivory finials depicting arms and bull's heads.
 Sometimes these finials would be cast-bronze or carved-bone.
 Oftentimes the chairs would have bronze panels that had images of griffins and winged deities carved into them.
 The Royal Standard of Ur showcases the king of Ur on a low-back chair with animal legs.
-The seats depicted on the Royal Standard were likely made of Rush and Cane.
-During this period of Sumerian history chairs were not used by the majority of people.
-Most people simply sat on the floor.
+The seats depicted on the standard were likely made of rush and cane.
+During this period of Sumerian history, chairs were not used by the majority of people, with rugs and pillows on the floor being far more common.
 Low-backed chairs with curved or flat seats and turned legs were incredibly common in the Akkadian Empire.